azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 **Steps to renew certificate from portal:**

-1) Go to Automation Account Resoure Group.
+1) Go to AzSKRG Resoure Group (or the one which has your AzSK CA automation account).

 ![01_RenewCertfromPortal](../Images/01_RenewCertfromPortal.png)